-FOR A FIFTH CAUSE OF ACTION AGAINST DEFENDANT CITY OF HUNTINGTON, DEFENDANTS JOHN DOES 1-7 AND DEFENDANT NIELD (False Arrest/Imprisonment)
+FOR A SIXTH CAUSE OF ACTION AGAINST DEFENDANT NIELD (False Arrest/Imprisonment)

-- 65. Plaintiffs incorporate, repeat, and reallege each and every allegation contained in the foregoing paragraphs as though fully set forth herein; - 66.
-At the time of Plaintiffs' unlawful stop, arrest, and search, Defendant City of Huntington employed Defendant Nield in the capacity of Police Officer, granting Nield the authority to act under the color of law in the name of the City of Huntington, West Virginia to enforce statutes and laws of the City of Huntington and the State of West Virginia; - 67.
-At the time Defendant Nield was committing his unlawful stops, arrests, and searches against Plaintiffs, Defendant Nield was acting within the scope of his employment as an employee and agent for Defendant City of Huntington; - 68.
-Pursuant to that authority, Defendant Nield unlawfully detained Plaintiffs, against their will, by impermissibly ordering Plaintiff to enter his police car and impermissibly detaining them there while he unlawfully and invasively searched their persons without probable cause or a warrant authorizing either the seizure or search of Plaintiffs' persons; - 69.
-Pursuant to the authority granted by Defendant City of Huntington and HPD, Defendant Nield unlawfully restrained Plaintiffs without due and legal process, with
+63. Plaintiffs incorporate, repeat, and reallege each and every allegation contained in the foregoing paragraphs as though fully set forth herein;

+64. At the time of Plaintiffs' unlawful stop, arrest, and search, Defendant Nield unlawfully detained Plaintiffs, against their will, by impermissibly ordering Plaintiffs to enter his police car and impermissibly detaining them there while he unlawfully and invasively searched their persons without probable cause or a warrant authorizing either the seizure or search of Plaintiffs' persons;

-Plaintiffs' full knowledge that they were being restrained, pursuant to Defendant Nield's unlawful detention and search of Plaintiffs' persons;
+65. Defendant Nield unlawfully restrained Plaintiffs without due and legal process, with Plaintiffs' full knowledge that they were being restrained, pursuant to Defendant Nield's unlawful detention and search of Plaintiffs' persons;

-- 70. As a direct and proximate cause of Defendant City of Huntington and HPD's actions, Plaintiffs A.E. and E.W. suffered offensive contact of their persons, by and through Defendant City of Huntington and HPD's duly authorized agent, Defendant Nield, and Plaintiffs suffered actual injury; - 71.
-Consequently, Plaintiffs A.E. and E.W. are entitled to damages and other relief as set forth herein;
+66. As a direct and proximate cause of Defendant Nield's actions, Plaintiffs A.E. and E.W. suffered offensive contact of their persons, and as a result suffered actual injury;

+67. Consequently, Plaintiffs A.E. and E.W. are entitled to damages and other relief as set forth herein;